 2. I find that in talking to people that many do not have a heart relationship with Christ but only a head knowledge.
 They tell me that over time my passion has awakened theirs.

 This confirms my conviction that preaching is expository exultation and that the exultation has that kind of effect because God intends it to.
 That is what preaching by real human beings is for — to inform and awaken.
 To instruct and inspire.
 To show people, not just tell them, what relationship of joy and faith in Christ looks like.

 3. I am aware in my pastoral life that we are surrounded by a sea of postmodern relativism that belittles propositional truth and justifies it by pointing to dead churches that love their propositions.
 The effect this has on me is to confirm my commitment to be alive and passionate in my use of propositions.

 When propositions go as the arbiter of truth and right, the only alternative to fill the void is power.
 If truth doesn’t make right, might makes right.
 I believe that even for those who do not recognize what I am doing in preaching the way I do, I am sparing them and their grandchildren many sorrows simply by preserving and biblical worldview concerning truth and objectivity on fire with love and joy.

-4. How my pastoral ministry effected my commitment to Bible memorization.
+4. How my pastoral ministry affected my commitment to Bible memorization.

 I made a hospital call without my Bible to an emergency because of Rollin Erickson’s wife’s heart attack, and I was almost speechless when he said, “Pastor John, give us a word from the Word.”